Elgin Partnership for Early Learning engages the community in

 EPEL Provides a Support Network for Childcare Directors and Family Care Providers:

-EPEL has engaged child care professionals to participate in network opportunities that focus on making childcare the highest quality possible.
+- EPEL has engaged childcare professionals to participate in quarterly network opportunities that focus on training, resources and making childcare the highest quality possible.

 EPEL increases utilization of child, family, and community data and takes action in response through the following activities:

 - As a response to the KIDS Kindergarten data, EPEL has partnered with two laundromats to offer "Language in the Laundromat" meeting families where they are.
 Both laundromats are equipped with messaging about early learning, bookcases, weekly storytime and activities.
 Visit an early learning laundromat, JetXpress on Dundee Avenue or Blue Kangaroo on Summit Avenue